kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 **Although impressive, the pose is still in 2D.**

-The **stretch goal** of this project is to create 3D pose and eventually get the 3D pose using [GraphXR](https://www.kineviz.com/visualization) to visualize the data.
+For this project, we created a 3D skeleton pose displayed in [GraphXR](https://www.kineviz.com/visualization).
 GraphXR is a browser-based visualization tool that brings unprecedented speed, power, and flexibility to the exploration of data in 2D and XR.

 **How does MoveNet work**